godotengine/godot-docs/learning/step_by_step/ui_game_user_interface.rst

 see the ``Texture`` slot.
 Head to the FileSystem dock on the left and select the ``bombs_icon.png``.
 Drag and drop it onto the ``Texture`` slot.
 In the Scene Tab select both the ``Icon`` and the ``Number`` nodes.
-Click the anchor menu in the toolbar at the top of the viewport and select ``Full Rect and Fit Parent``.
+Click the Layout menu in the toolbar at the top of the viewport and select ``Full Rect``.
 Both nodes will update to fit the size of the ``Background``.

 .. figure:: ./img/ui_gui_step_tutorial_counter_design_2.png